2 Getting Started with R and RStudio

 There we have it!
 That completes our first session with R and RStudio.
 Today was more about getting to grips with the software R and RStudio, but we still got our first pieces of code written.
 Hopefully, it’s given you a tiny glimpse into what R can do.

-In the next two sessions, we will learn basic programming concepts and how to import data in R.
+In the next two sessions, we will learn basic programming concepts that will help you use R effectively, learn how to import data in R, and learn how to run descriptive statistics.

 This glossary defines key terms introduced in Chapter 2.